Ian Punnett: Career

-Punnett graduated from the University of Illinois at Urbana-Champaign where he was a student columnist for the Daily Illini.
-After college, under the pseudonym "Ian Case" (his first and middle names transposed), he co-hosted rock morning radio shows on WXLP in the Quad Cities called Ian Case and the Coach and then Ian Case and The Duke with Mike "The Duke" Donegan on then-rock music station WKDF in Nashville, Tennessee in the early-to-mid-1990s.
+After college, under the pseudonym "Ian Case" (his first and middle names transposed), Punnett co-hosted rock morning radio shows on WXLP in the Quad Cities called Ian Case and the Coach and then Ian Case and The Duke with Mike "The Duke" Donegan on then-rock music station WKDF in Nashville, Tennessee in the early-to-mid-1990s.
 In between his Quad Cities stints, Punnett was also morning man on WMJY in Long Branch, New Jersey.

-Punnett went on to talk radio at WGN in Chicago in 1994 then went to Atlanta, Georgia in 1997 to host a nightly talk show on WGST under his real name, Ian Punnett.
+Punnett went on to talk radio at WGN in Chicago in 1993, continuing to work there until 1996.
+He then went to Atlanta, Georgia in 1997 to host a nightly talk show on WGST under his real name, Ian Punnett.
 He returned to the WKDF morning show in 1998, although he remained in Atlanta and broadcast the show from his home studio (while co-host Mike ‘Duke’ Donegan broadcast from the station's Nashville studio).
 Punnett would occasionally slip up and announce his real name instead of the pseudonym, which inadvertently became a running gag.
 That show's run ended in early 1999, shortly before WKDF switched to a country music format.

-In Minneapolis-St. Paul, Punnett hosted the morning show (6-10 am) on KTMY-FM.
-It was known as Ian & Margery, and was co-hosted by his wife, Margery (a former TV producer who has worked for CNN as well as for The Oprah Winfrey Show) who did her part of the show from a studio in their home while getting their two teenage boys off to school.
-Punnett has a Master of Divinity degree from Columbia Theological Seminary in Atlanta, a PhD from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University and has been ordained a Deacon in the Episcopal Church.
-Since 1998, Punnett has intermittently hosted Coast to Coast AM.
+In Minneapolis-St. Paul, Punnett hosted the morning show (6-10 am) on KTMY-FM from 2002 until 2012.
+It was known as The Ian and Margery Show, and was co-hosted by his wife, Margery (a former TV producer who has worked for CNN as well as for The Oprah Winfrey Show) who did her part of the show from a studio in their home while getting their two teenage boys off to school.
+Punnett's final show on the station was on December 21, 2012, after which he left due to tinnitus.

 On August 1, 2007, Punnett helped report the Minneapolis bridge collapse on CNN.